laataiasu/laataiasu.github.io/content/post/2021-02-03-how-can-you-not-be-romantic-about-baseball/index.md

   </p>
 </blockquote>

 Sometimes a person can see value in something and the other is not.
 Some people see commonality as a good, some say being different is better.
 Some wonder why there's a person who can spend his time only by his computer.
 Some don't get why the others are buying something overpriced for them.
 Some people didn't like sports or games.
-Some nerds wondering why anyone can be so stupid not to read data and what has been written to know about the world.
+Some nerds wondering why anyone can be so stupid not to read [[Data]] and what has been written to know about the world.

 Everyone complains.
 But I guess, that's actually good or it's perfect.
 It gives us the ability to romanticize something.